fawohlsc/azure-policy-testing/README.md

 ```

 ### Is it possible to run the tests under a different user?
 Yes you can.
 Just use different ```AZURE_CREDENTIALS``` to login before you run the tests.
-Additionally, you can tag and then select the tests by user.
+Additionally, you can tag the tests by user and select them accordingly when running them in your DevOps pipeline or locally.

 ```powershell
 It "..." -Tag "user" {